firesmoker/DiabloSouls/README.md

-certain conditions can have an array of different "sources", and remove themselves from it later, so only when all sources are removed the condition stops.
+Ideas:
+	GAMEPLAY:	Mitigation chance?

 Things that are very missing:
-	BUG: dodging without moving can teleport player, probably because of the await timer arena has no walls, objects, etc.
+	BUG:		dodging without moving can teleport player, probably because of the await timer
-	Sound is not good and responsive
+	WORLD:		arena has no walls, objects, etc.
+	SOUND:		Enemies sound their get_hit sound each and every time
+	SOUND:		Enemy sounds are not randomized enough
+	SOUND:		Missing sounds
+	VISUAL:		No red overlay when dead
+	VISUAL:		No normal-map lightning
-	Ranged enemies have no prediction, they shoot in a stupid manner.
+	GAMEPLAY:	Ranged enemies have no prediction, they shoot in a stupid manner.
-	Enemies don't have idle states and agression zones, they always go to the player and try to attack him wherever they start Pathfinding is non existent for both player and enemies no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile parry / counter is not optimized for multiple enemies no counter and parry animations (maybe in the meantime - knockback? reverse step?)
+	GAMEPLAY:	Enemies don't have idle states and agression zones, they always go to the player and try to attack him wherever they start
+	GAMEPLAY:	Pathfinding is non existent for both player and enemies
+	GAMEPLAY:	no abilities in combat other than basic attack, parry, counter, dodge, shoot projectile
+	GAMEPLAY:	parry / counter is not optimized for multiple enemies
+	GAMEPLAY:	certain conditions can have an array of different "sources", and remove themselves from it later, so only when all sources are removed the condition stops. (for example invul and dodge)
+	ANIMATION:	no counter and parry animations (maybe in the meantime - knockback? reverse step?)
-	Artstyle is lacking
+	ART:		Artstyle is lacking
-	no music
+	MUSIC:		no music
-	counter is immediate (maybe good?) and doesn't provide invulnerability (?) enemy retaliation animations (lower priority)
+	GAMEPLAY:	counter is immediate (maybe good?) and doesn't provide invulnerability (?)
+	ANIMATION:	enemy retaliation animations (lower priority)
-	no movement accelaration (low priority)
+	GAMEPLAY:	no movement accelaration (low priority)
+	GAMEPLAY:	no decals like blood and bones flying in the air (very very low priority)
+	ANIMATION:	movement could be smoother using root motion, or better more consistent animations (very very low priority)
-	no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina) no decals like blood and bones flying in the air (very very low priority) movement could be smoother using root motion, or better more consistent animations (very very low priority)
+	UI:	no indication for lack of stamina to parry on the highlight circles (very low priority, if parry actually uses atmina)

 Coding stuff that bothers me:
-	abilities should probably become scenes
+	REFACTOR:		abilities should probably become scenes
-	maybe i can get rid of the "is_locked" for enemies? sound dictionaries are calculated for each enemy instance instead of each unique enemy
+	REFACTOR:		maybe i can get rid of the "is_locked" for enemies?
+	PERFORMANCE:	sound dictionaries are calculated for each enemy instance instead of each unique enemy
-	animations: dictionaries, arrays, animations, etc. are calculated for each enemy instance instead of each unique enemy debugging could be easier if I could toggle some types of messages
+	PERFORMANCE:	animations: dictionaries, arrays, animations, etc. are calculated for each enemy instance instead of each unique enemy
+	WORKFLOW:		debugging could be easier if I could toggle some types of messages

 abilities queue